 Astrology Charts Explained: Types, Meanings, and When to Use Them

 Astrology charts are visual maps of planetary positions used to understand personality, timing, relationships, and life events.
-While many people are familiar with birth charts, astrology includes multiple chart types, each designed for a specific purpose.
+While many people are familiar with birth charts, astrology includes 9 major chart types, each designed for a specific purpose.
 Choosing the right chart is essential for accurate interpretation.

 Some charts focus on who you are, others explain what is happening now, while some explore relationship dynamics or long-term life cycles.
 This page provides a clear overview of the most important astrology chart types and explains when and why each one is used.